-In terms of marketing, there is a life cycle for each new product from its innovation and introduction phase to termination and Nowadays obsolesce. with increasing competition in the field of production and consumption, successful companies know that survival depends on the successful marketing implementation effective of principles and strategies.
+In terms of marketing, there is a life cycle for each new product from its innovation and introduction phase termination to Nowadays with obsolesce. increasing competition in the field of production and consumption, successful companies know that survival depends the on successful implementation effective marketing of principles and strategies.
 In this dynamic, complex, and ambiguous state of competition, occasionally powerful and innovative competition may emerge, so a marketing strategy should be used by companies at different stages of the product life cycle.
 A product's markets and competition will change over time and the product life cycle can be used to determine changes that companies can apply to a product in the context of the life cycle (Kotler, 2000).
 Therefore, a clear marketing strategy is necessary for each different stage of the product life cycle because products have different characteristics at different stages.
 The product life cycle has four stages; including introduction, growth, maturity, and decline.
 Normally each stage requires a specific marketing strategy that consists of a special combination of marketing and management concerning each particular stage (Kotler, 2000).

 Some studies have identified appropriate marketing strategies for each stage of the product life cycle.
-In the introduction stage, and 3- Associate Professor, Ph.D.
+In the introduction stage, v, 2 and 3- Associate Professor, Ph.D.
 Candidate and Ph.D. of Agricultural Economics, Ferdowsi University of Mashhad, Mashhad, Iran, respectively.

-(\- Corresponding Author Email: hoseinmohammadi@um.ac.ir)
+^{(-} Corresponding Author Email: hoseinmohammadi@um.ac.ir)